grafana/tempo/docs/sources/tempo/traces.md

 : A unit of work done within a trace.

 Trace
-: An observed execution path of a request through a distributed system.
+: A trace represents the whole journey of a request or an action as it moves through all the nodes of a distributed system, especially containerized applications or microservices architectures.
+Traces are composed of spans.